William Borrer: Publications

 Borrer published very little in his own name but contributed information to several important works on British botany during the early 1800s that acknowledged his assistance.
 This included the Sussex flora in Turner and Dillwyn's Botanist's Guide through England and Wales published in 1805.
 In 1813 he began to work with Dawson Turner on British lichens and the Lichenographia Britannica was finally published in 1839.
 He contributed to numerous other publications such as descriptions of lichens, Salix, Rosa, and Rubus to the supplement to English Botany published in 1830.

+Borrer's most sustained published work on lichens was through William Jackson Hooker's Supplement to the English Botany, which was issued in parts between 1829 and 1866.
+Across its five volumes the Supplement included 57 lichen accounts, and Borrer described 26 of these as new species.
+Later review has shown that one of his novelties, Verrucaria hookeri (now Dacampia hookeri), is a lichenicolous species (a fungus growing on lichens), while the only other "new lichen" in the work, Strigula babingtonii (described by Miles Joseph Berkeley, now named Dennisiella babingtonii), is now treated as a non-lichenized ascomycete.
+The same study attempted to trace the original material used for these descriptions and illustrations, and located all but one of the type specimens.
+Most are held either in Borrer's herbarium at Kew (K-Borrer) or in the Natural History Museum, London, including specimens kept alongside the original published drawings from the Sowerby collection; the type of Verrucaria psoromoides was the only one that could not be found.

 His extensive annotated herbarium is conserved at the Royal Botanic Gardens, Kew and his correspondence is held in several archives, including Cambridge University Library.

 Over living 6600 specimens were recorded in his garden including exotic plants and trees.
 Some were transferred to Kew Gardens after his death.
 The collection included 81 different willow species.

 He named the wild leek, Allium babingtonii Borrer after his friend Babington.